exposit/pythia-oracle/HELP.md

 ####Actors & Motives

 This panel holds random generators related to creating "actors" for your stories and games.
+They can be used to make NPCs for your hero to interact with or to help flesh out your hero himself.

 __Appearance__